InvertGames/uFrame.Documentation/pages/controller.md

 ## Initializing ViewModels (Base class)

-The base version of the `Initialize{ViewModelName}` will assign a handler method to all specified commands and add the VM to the _ViewModel Manager_.
+The base version of the `Initialize{ViewModelName}` will assign a default handler method to all specified commands and add the VM to the _ViewModel Manager_.

 Example initialization method: